01mf02/bio/ass4.md

 * Fitness: 0.000000
 * Wallclock time: 3m9s

 The small cognitive acceleration coefficient might be surprising, but it turned out to be a quite sensible constant with 0.4 being a really good value.
-So it turns out that peer pressure might be quite good after all. :)
+So peer pressure might be good after all. :)

-We see that we achieve better results with the PSO, but the PSO is slower.
+We achieve better results with the PSO, but the PSO is slower.